 What focal length is appropriate for my needs?

 If you are using surveillance in an office or warehouse area, you will likely want wide footage of the entire area.
 For this type of surveillance, you need only a small lens somewhere around 2.8 or 4 mm.
 If you want to view a smaller area, such as a waiting room or a hallway, use an 8 mm lens.
 This will narrow the view and make the objects larger, allowing you to capture more detail.

 Should I use a C or CS Mount?

 When it comes time to mount the cameras for your security systems in Phoenix, you will use either C mounts or CS mounts.
 While many cameras say “C/CS Mount”, meaning they allow either, there are some cameras and lenses that specifically need one or the other.
 A C Mount has a 17.5 mm space between the image sensor and the lens while a CS Mount has a 12.5 mm space between the image sensor and the lens.
 If you use the wrong mount for your camera, the images will not be very sharp.

 CTS Cabling is a specialist in the installation of security systems in Phoenix.
 We have a reputation for quality service and customer satisfaction, and would be happy to answer any questions you may have about security systems in Phoenix businesses.
 Please call CTS Cabling today at 877-685-2626 or contact us online.
-In addition to security systems in Phoenix, we also provide solutions to industries throughout the entire state of Arizona as well as Utah.
+In addition to security systems in Phoenix, we also provide solutions to industries throughout the entire state of Arizona.